Christians: Early usage

 The first recorded use of the term (or its cognates in other languages) is in the New Testament, in Acts 11 after Barnabas brought Saul (Paul) to Antioch where they taught the disciples for about a year.
 The text says that "the disciples were called Christians first in Antioch" (Acts 11:26).
 The second mention of the term follows in Acts 26, where Herod Agrippa II replied to Paul the Apostle, "Then Agrippa said unto Paul, Almost thou persuadest me to be a Christian."
 (Acts 26:28).
 The third and final New Testament reference to the term is in 1 Peter 4, which exhorts believers: "Yet if [any man suffer] as a Christian, let him not be ashamed; but let him glorify God on this behalf."
 (1 Peter 4:16).

 Kenneth Samuel Wuest holds that all three original New Testament verses' usages reflect a derisive element in the term Christian to refer to followers of Christ who did not acknowledge the emperor of Rome.
 The city of Antioch, where someone gave them the name Christians, had a reputation for coming up with such nicknames.
 However Peter's apparent endorsement of the term led to its being preferred over "Nazarenes" and the term Christianoi from 1 Peter becomes the standard term in the Early Church Fathers from Ignatius and Polycarp onwards.

 The earliest occurrences of the term in non-Christian literature include Josephus, referring to "the tribe of Christians, so named from him;" Pliny the Younger in correspondence with Trajan; and Tacitus, writing at the beginning of the 2nd century.
 In the Annals he relates that "by vulgar appellation [they were] commonly called Christians" and identifies Christians as Nero's scapegoats for the Great Fire of Rome.

 Nazarenes

 Another term for Christians which appears in the New Testament is Nazarenes.
 Jesus is named as a Nazarene in Matthew 2:23, while Paul is said to be Nazarene in Acts 24:5.
 The latter verse makes it clear that Nazarene also referred to the name of a sect or heresy, as well as the town called Nazareth.

-The term Nazarene was also used by the Jewish lawyer Tertullus (Against Marcion 4:8), who records the phrase "the Jews call us Nazarenes".
-Furthermore, around 331 AD Eusebius records that Christ was called a Nazoraean from the name Nazareth, and that in earlier centuries "Christians" were once called "Nazarenes".
-The Hebrew equivalent of Nazarenes, Notzrim, occurs in the Babylonian Talmud, and is still the modern Israeli Hebrew term for Christian.
+The term Nazarene was also used by Tertullus (Against Marcion 4:8), the lawyer representing the Jews, who records the phrase "the Jews call us Nazarenes".
+In c.
+331 AD, Eusebius records that Christ was called a Nazoraean from the name Nazareth, and that in earlier centuries "Christians" were once called "Nazarenes".
+The Hebrew equivalent of Nazarenes, Notzrim, occurs in the Babylonian Talmud in reference to an earlier, non-Christian group, versus the current modern-Hebrew usage for Christians.